fabiofenoglio/lelo-f1-web-sdk/README.md

 This is an unofficial vanilla JavaScript  client based on the new Web Bluetooth API.

+**Warning**: THIS VERSION IS NOT YET COMPATIBLE WITH THE F1S V2 DEVICE.
+IT CURRENTLY WORKS WITH THE ORIGINAL F1S DEVICE.

 ### PLEASE NOTE: this project evolved into the newer and more powerful HUB prototype that you can check out  on [github.com/fabiofenoglio/lelo-f1-hub](https://github.com/fabiofenoglio/lelo-f1-hub)